 Does Force Factor Raise Testosterone?

 I doubt it.
-While there is no clinical proof either way on the supplement, there is nothing in the product that would make me think it would raise testosterone.
+While there is no clinical proof either way on the supplement, nothing in the product would make me think it would raise testosterone.

 Does Force Factor Contain Tribulus?